A must-see attraction while in Cusco.

 Plaza de Armas

 Another World Heritage Site, the Cathedral of the Assumption, is the main church of the Roman Catholic Archdiocese of Cusco.
-The cathedral is located in the Plaza de Armas.
+The Cathedral is located in the Plaza de Armas.
 The entire building was built between 1560–1654.
-Inside you will find the biggest repository of Cusco’s colonial art.
+Inside you will find the most significant repository of Cusco's colonial art.

 Hatun Rumiyoc Street: